John Dalton: Early life

-John Dalton was born into a Quaker family in Eaglesfield, near Cockermouth, in Cumberland, England.
+John Dalton was born on 5 or 6 September 1766 into a Quaker family in Eaglesfield, near Cockermouth, in Cumberland, England.
 His father was a weaver.
 He received his early education from his father and from Quaker John Fletcher, who ran a private school in the nearby village of Pardshaw Hall.
 Dalton's family was too poor to support him for long and he began to earn his living, from the age of ten, in the service of wealthy local Quaker Elihu Robinson.